OUIS-dev/Data-Analysis-AIT/README.md

     - threshold_high_ch2 : max threshold for Current : used to calculate delta time
 - Enhenced Console Display.
 - Fixed file name in figure title.
+- Added plt.close() after saving the figure to clear the memory.
 - Other changes.